 It would be a mistake – and a common one – to assume that power should come with greater control.
 This is an attractive mistake since people naturally seek greater control over their lives.

-With the right outlook, entering a leadership position is not like becoming super-powered from a blast of radiation, but it still opens up a wealth of new opportunities to better serve others.
+With the right outlook, entering a leadership position is not like becoming super-powered from a blast of radiation, but it still opens up a wealth of new opportunities to serve others better.
 The parts of the position that are mistaken for “power” should instead be viewed as the tools to be used in the service mission.

 Tools of the Trade